Counseling Degrees & Licenses in Rhode Island

 Salve Regina University

 Salve Regina University offers two online graduate counseling degree programs.
-Students may pursue a 60-credit master’s degree in clinical rehabilitation and mental health counseling or a 48-credit degree in rehabilitation counseling.
+Students may pursue a specializations including clinical rehabilitation counseling or holistic clinical mental health counseling, 60 credits each.

 Both of these online graduate programs provide a path to certification and licensure, allowing graduates to practice in New England and most states nationwide.
 Clinical program graduates can sit for the national certified counselor (NCC) exam and the certified rehabilitation counselor (CRC) exam.

 Graduates offer their skills in various settings to diverse populations across the human lifespan.
-In alignment with the university’s mission, the rehabilitation counseling program trains graduates to advocate for social justice and equitable treatment of frequently marginalized populations.
+In alignment with the university’s mission, the rehabilitation counseling specialization trains graduates to advocate for social justice and equitable treatment of frequently marginalized populations.
+The holistic counseling specialization similarly looks at self-awareness around issues of intersectionality, privilege, and oppression to help students understand their impact on clients and the larger system.

 Salve Regina also offers a graduate certificate in rehabilitation counseling with a mental health concentration for practitioners who return to school to complete the clinical training required for licensure.
 Students may also pursue an accelerated program whereby they complete both a bachelor’s and master’s degree in six years or even less time.